 Lindstrom Wines focuses on two wines each year, an estate Cabernet Sauvignon and a Pinot Noir from the Russian River appellation in neighboring Sonoma County.
 Both wines are produced in extremely small quantities.
 The winery was founded by Greg and Carol Lindstrom.

-Prior to he and Carol purchasing their property in the Stags Leap District, Greg visited Napa a number of times and had long been a passionate wine consumer before he won a week trip to the Napa Valley courtesy of a winning bid at the Sun Valley Wine Auction in 1995.
-During this trip he combined another one of his interests – real estate and started looking for property in the valley.
-He soon found an undeveloped piece of land and had the vision to see its vineyard potential; the property is located in the heart of the Stag’s Leap Appellation.
+Prior to he and Carol purchasing their property in the Stags Leap District, Greg visited Napa a number of times and had long been a passionate wine consumer prior to securing a week trip to Napa Valley courtesy of a winning bid at the Sun Valley Wine Auction in 1995.
+During this trip he combined another one of his interests – real estate and began looking for property in the valley.
+He soon found an undeveloped piece of land and had the vision to see its vineyard potential; the property is located in the heart of the Stags Leap Appellation.

 The vineyard is located on a prominent very narrow ridgeline that rises near the valley floor and the vines are planted on both the steep sides and on top of this ridge.
 Flat land does not exist in this vineyard.
 Despite being only four acres there are a surprising number of exposures and microclimates and remarkably the 4 acres are organized into 11 separate smaller blocks.
 This gem of a property has allowed the Lindstroms to plant grapes that have exposure in all directions.
-With all this variety in terroir – a number of site-specific clones (337, 4, 7 and 6) and rootstocks were carefully chosen.
+With all this variety in terroir, a number of site-specific clones (337, 4, 7 and 6) and rootstocks were carefully chosen.

-The diversity of microclimates on the property ensures that they never pick the entire vineyard at once; each block is picked as it ripens.
+The diversity of microclimates on the property ensures that they never pick the entire vineyard at once; each block is harvested as it ripens.
 The vineyard acquired its name, Nicali from combining the names of Greg’s two daughters, Ali and Nicole (who we met with at their vineyard and who are also involved in the overall management of their operations).
 In 2007, Nicole founded Lindstrom Media, an Orange County, California based PR firm.
-After realizing the potential of his vineyard (above and beyond merely selling the fruit) Greg decided to make wine commercially and hired well-respected winemaker, Celia Welch.
+After realizing the potential of his vineyard, above and beyond singularly selling the fruit, Greg decided to make wine commercially and hired Celia Welch.
 She has made every vintage since the initial release dating from 2005.

 The 2008 Lindstrom Stags Leap District Estate Cabernet Sauvignon is a complex, yet well-balanced wine.
-The bouquet initially shows notes of earth, smoke and cedar but as it opens refined aromas of fruit come forward including blackberry, red and black cherry and even red licorice.
-Hints of chocolate also show – this wine evolves very well with some air.
+The bouquet initially shows notes of earth, smoke and cedar but as it opens refined aromas of fruit come forward including blackberry, red and black cherry and also red licorice.
+Hints of chocolate show, more subtle in their appearance – this wine evolves very well with some air.
 Tannins appear after the mid palate but then smooth out and are quickly integrated in the mostly red fruit of the very long finish.
 This wine drinks wonderfully by itself but has decent acidity and character to also pair with food.

-For more information, to schedule a tasting and or to join their mailing list visit: www.lindstromwines.com
+For more information, to schedule a tasting and or to join their mailing list, visit: www.lindstromwines.com